HCL-TECH-SOFTWARE/digital-experience/docs/platform/administration/DXClient/DXClientArtifactType/themes.md

     WebDAV theme collection: The theme collection folder/zip is used to create or update the collection in WebDAV file store of the DX Server.

+    !!! note
-    **Notes:** This command can execute below one or more tasks together:
+        This command can execute below one or more tasks together:

         1. Theme Registration
         2. Theme EAR deployment
         3. WebDAV theme collection

 -   **Command**